ReproducibiliTea-org/reproducibiliTea/_posts/2024-02-12-ReproducibiliTeaIn2024.md

 {% include image.html url="blog/William2.png" alt="William Ngiam" description="" %}

+# Plans for 2024

 We have a lot of exciting projects and we are always looking for ideas.
-If you want to get involved, have a cool idea you think we could tackle, or have some critique for us, please [get in touch](mailto: ReproducibilITea@gmail.com)
+If you want to get involved, have a cool idea you think we could tackle, or have some critique for us, please [get in touch](mailto: ReproducibilITea@gmail.com).